 Follow the breathtaking East Lothian coastline for a fantastic blend of natural beauty and historical intrigue.

 Enjoy the first stop at Archerfield Walled Garden.
-A unique destination in the heart of the beautiful East Lothian countryside, with lovingly tended Gardens, extensive grounds, Garden Café, Shop and Food Market, there is lots to see and do
+A unique destination in the heart of the beautiful East Lothian countryside, with lovingly tended Gardens, extensive grounds, Garden Café, Shop and Food Market.

 Free time for lunch in North Berwick.
 Once a royal burgh, the town boasts a picturesque high street, beautiful sandy beaches and a relaxing atmosphere.